AlexProgrammerDE/SoulFire/README.md

 * Configurable options for every attack like the number of bots, join delay and more
 * Load and save profiles for quick access
 * Support for online and offline mode servers
-* Huge version support
+* Supports almost every Minecraft version (Release, April Fools Snapshots, Beta, Alpha, Classic and even Bedrock Edition)
-* Use Microsoft, The Altening or Offline accounts
+* Use Microsoft, The Altening, EasyMC or Offline accounts
 * Use HTTP/SOCKS4/SOCKS5 proxies
 * Multiple modules like AutoRespawn and also AutoRegister for cracked servers
 * Console command support
+* WIP Astar Pathfinding

 ## ✨ Nightly builds